 Living beings are complex, and the structure of the universe is extremely complex.
 The knowledge possessed by man today has reached its peak.
 Having peaked, it has become something that limits the development of man’s science.
 For example, many accomplished scientists have set forth axioms in the fields of physics and chemistry.
 Within the confines of those axioms, what they say indeed holds true.
 And it’s fine to build upon them.
 However, truth is a many-tiered thing.
 When you surpass their axioms, you will find that the axioms have in fact served to limit people.

 Things are no different for the science of recent times.
-Some people set forth a definition of science, and so something is considered “science” only if it conforms to that definition.
-And when you stay within its boundaries, everyone thinks that is science.
+Some people set forth a definition of science, and so something is considered “scientific” only if it conforms to that definition.
+And when you stay within its boundaries, everyone thinks that is scientific.
 When you go beyond its definition, you discover that it has served to limit mankind’s advancement.
 Nothing that is intangible or invisible is allowed for there, so the limitations it imposes are significant.
 The Buddhas, Daoist deities, and Gods we speak of exist in other dimensions that man cannot touch or see.
 Then if those beings were to be discovered using the methods of today’s science, wouldn’t that make them scientifically proven?
 It would!
-But the West has set forth a definition of science, and anything that modern science is unable to explain gets categorized as theology or religion, without exception.
+But the West has committed to a definition of what counts as “scientific,” and anything that modern science is unable to explain gets written off as merely a theological or religious concern, without exception.
 It dares not acknowledge such things.

 Western science has gone to an extreme.
 The Buddhist school holds that everything goes through the stages of formation, stasis, and degeneration.
 Formation means taking shape, while stasis means remaining in a certain phase.
 The science from Europe, confined by the framework it established, now finds itself unable to advance further.
-Were it to keep probing downward, what might be discovered would be something beyond the boundaries of its science.
-So it categorically lumps these things together as religion or theology.
+Anything it may discover in its further research would be beyond the boundaries of its science, so it will categorically lump such things together as religious or theological concerns.
 But if someone discovers things that don’t exist in the present body of scientific knowledge, and does so by way of man’s modern science and technology, or discovers things that are intangible and invisible and studies them with the scientific method of our day, isn’t that scientific?
-The problem is that the definition of science has long been set in stone, and anything beyond its boundaries is categorically denied.
-No room is thus left for further progress.
+The problem, however, is that what counts as scientific has long been set in stone, and anything beyond its boundaries is categorically denied.
+No room is left for further progress.

 When someone’s discovery or invention surpasses the confines of previously held axioms, it will be realized that the axioms set forth had been restricting people.
 That’s because there are higher forms of knowledge, and higher truths, to be found at higher levels.
 A good example is our knowledge of matter.
 It used to be that the smallest particle of matter known to man was the atomic nucleus.
 That’s no longer the case, however, for now there are quarks and then neutrinos.
 The point is that human beings have continually learned more about such things.
 But a new axiom itself will, upon the discovery of something else, serve as yet another restriction.
 Such is the case.
 The fact is that such axioms usually serve to limit people.